filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 ---
 title: "Call built-in actors"
-description: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Zondax filecoin.solifity library.
+description: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Filecoin.solidity library.
 This page provides instructions on how to use each method."
-lead: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Zondax filecoin.solifity library.
+lead: "Filecoin built-in actors can be invoked in a smart contract using either the Protocol API or the Filecoin.solidity library.
 This page provides instructions on how to use each method."
 draft: false
 images: []
 type: docs